ClickHouse/ClickHouse/docs/en/sql-reference/functions/type-conversion-functions.md

 ## parseDateTime64BestEffortOrZero

-Same as for [parseDateTime64BestEffort](#parsedatetimebesteffort) except that it returns zero date or zero date time when it encounters a date format that cannot be processed.
+Same as for [parseDateTime64BestEffort](#parsedatetime64besteffort) except that it returns zero date or zero date time when it encounters a date format that cannot be processed.

+## parseDateTime64BestEffortUS

+Same as for [parseDateTime64BestEffort](#parsedatetime64besteffort), except that this function prefers US date format (`MM/DD/YYYY` etc.) in case of ambiguity.

+## parseDateTime64BestEffortUSOrNull

+Same as for [parseDateTime64BestEffort](#parsedatetime64besteffort), except that this function prefers US date format (`MM/DD/YYYY` etc.) in case of ambiguity and returns `NULL` when it encounters a date format that cannot be processed.

+## parseDateTime64BestEffortUSOrZero

+Same as for [parseDateTime64BestEffort](#parsedatetime64besteffort), except that this function prefers US date format (`MM/DD/YYYY` etc.) in case of ambiguity and returns zero date or zero date time when it encounters a date format that cannot be processed.

 ## toLowCardinality